Atrial Septal Defect (ASD)

 Atrial Septal Defect – ASD is a birth defect that causes a hole in the wall between the heart’s upper chambers (atria).
 This defect allows the mixing of oxygenated and deoxygenated blood, eventually causing right heart enlargement and high pressure in the lungs (pulmonary hypertension)

-In Open Heart Surgery for ASD (Surgical), the hole in the heart is closed by making a tiny hole through the chest, inserting an endoscope the hole is closed with sutures and special tissue patch.
-Surgery is chosen for heart holes which are bigger in size.
+In Open Heart Surgery for ASD (Surgical), the hole in the heart is closed by making a tiny hole through the chest, inserting an endoscope the hole is closed with sutures and a special tissue patch.
+Surgery is chosen for heart holes that are bigger in size.
 The defect may be closed with stitches or a special patch.

-In Device Closure (Non-surgical) technique cardiac catheterization is used to put a special device (septal occluder).
+In the Device Closure (Non-surgical) technique cardiac catheterization is used to put a special device (septal occluder).
 The device stops blood from flowing through the VSD.
 A catheter is inserted through the groin

 and the device is inserted through the catheter and is left over the hole to close it.
-This procedure is chosen for small sized holes.
+This procedure is chosen for small-sized holes.

 ASD Closure is a routine and regular procedure in India done by Paediatric Cardiac Surgeons.
 These Cardiac Surgeons specially trained to do Paediatric Cardiac Surgeries operate in some of the best hospitals in India for heart hole closure.
 The other routine pediatric Cardiac surgeries done at the Indian Hospitals are TOF Surgery (surgery for tetralogy of Fallot), VSD Closure surgery (surgery for Ventricular Septal Defect), and PDA surgery (Surgery for patent ductus arteriosus).